 Female students under age 23 may seek to enroll at Salem as visiting students.
 By definition, a visiting student is non-degree-seeking and is not eligible for federal, state or institutional aid.
 Visiting students apply to the Office of Admissions.
 Applicants who have attended one or more other colleges must submit official transcripts from the most recent institution attended.
 Applicants without prior college experience must submit high school transcripts.
-Visiting students under age 23 typically enroll in a total of no more than two courses across a regular semester (fall or spring).
-Those seeking to enroll in more than two total courses may request permission from the vice president for academic and student affairs and dean of the college by submitting a letter of petition.
-Visiting students typically enroll in summer courses without limit.
-Questions about registration and all advising matters for visiting students should be directed to the dean of undergraduate studies at (336) 721-2619.
+Visiting students under age 23 typically enroll in a total of no more than two courses across a regular semester (fall or spring) but may enroll in unlimited summer courses.
+Those seeking to enroll in more than two total courses may request permission from the vice president for academic affairs and dean of the college by submitting a letter of petition.
+Questions about registration and all advising matters for visiting students should be directed to the dean of undergraduate studies at (336) 721-2621.